To the dozens of subscribers in Afghanistan and the surrounding ships at sea, thank you for your service!

-If I did not know the higher ups at these agencies, as well as the Joints Chiefs of Staff, I might be bouncing off the walls in a cell at Guantanamo by now wearing an orange jumpsuit.
+If I did not know the higher ups at these agencies, as well as the Joint Chiefs of Staff, I might be bouncing off the walls in a cell at Guantanamo by now wearing an orange jumpsuit.

 It also helps that many of the mid-level officers at these organizations have made a fortune with their meager government retirement funds following my advice.
 All I can say is that if the Baghdad Stock Exchange ever become liquid, I’m going to own it.

 The funny thing is half of the subscribing names coming in are Russian.
 I haven’t quite figured that one out yet.
 Did we hire the entire KGB at the end of the cold war?
 If we did, it was a great move.
 Those guys were good.
-That includes you, Yuri.

 So keep up the good work, and fight the good fight.
 But please, only subscribe to my letter with personal Gmail, Yahoo, or Hotmail addresses.
 That way my life can become a lot more boring.

 Oh, and by the way, Langley, you’re behind on your bill.
-Please pay up, pronto, and I don’t want to hear whining about any damn budget cuts!
+Please pay up, pronto, and I don’t want to hear any whining about damn budget cuts!